Prevail29/Down-Event-Finder/README.md

 2. Open the Chrome DevTools:
    * Either by pressing the F12 key.
    * Or by right-clicking on the website and selecting "inspect".
-4. Within the Chrome DevTools: Click on the ">>" Symbol in the upper bar and select the "Down-Events Finder" tab.
+4. Within the Chrome DevTools: Click on the ">>" Symbol in the upper bar and select the "Down-Event Finder" tab.
-5. You can now test the currently viewed website by clicking on the "Start Test" button in the "Down-Events Finder" panel.
+5. The currently viewed website can now be testeed by clicking on the "Start Test" button in the "Down-Event Finder" panel.

 ## Installation
 1. Clone the repository or download the ZIP file and extract it.